-The position that a person plays in sports like football or hockey won’t affect the risk of concussion-related brain disease later in life, a new study says.
+A new study says the position that a person plays in sports like football or hockey won’t affect the risk of concussion-related brain disease later in life.
 According to a HealthDay report, the number of years played also doesn’t affect the risk of the neurodegenerative disease – chronic traumatic encephalopathy (CTE).
-The disease that damages the brain has been linked with repeated blows to the head and progresses over time leading to dementia.
+The disease that damages the brain has been linked with repeated blows to the head and progresses over time, leading to dementia.
 The study’s results were published online on Feb.
 24 in the journal Neurology.

 What the Study Found